-If you hard reset your iPhone but it still gets stuck on Update Requested, go to Settings -> General -> iPhone Storage and delete the iOS update from your iPhone.
-The update will appear on this menu as the version of the software update.
+If you hard reset your iPhone but it still gets stuck on Update Requested, go to Settings -> General -> iPhone Storage and and see if you can delete the iOS update from your iPhone.

 Tap on the software update, then tap Delete Update.
 Afterwards, head back to Settings -> General -> Software Update and try to download and install the update again.